Keerthika1802/Front_end_development_labcycle/README.md

-2.  *Navigate to the specific folder:* bash cd YOUR_REPOSITORY_NAME/css_box_model # or any other folder
+2.  *Navigate to the specific folder:* bash cd YOUR_REPOSITORY_NAME/FEDCOURSE/Login page # or any other folder/file

-3.  *Open the HTML files in your browser* to see the CSS and JavaScript examples in action.
+3.  *Open the HTML files in your browser* to see the CSS, JavaScript, and HTML examples in action.
 For React projects, you might need to install dependencies and run a development server (refer to the specific project's instructions if available).

 ## Contributing